spring-epfl/trickster/docs/source/guide.rst

 to perform it.

-Running an attack is then equal to graph search: traversing this transformation graph until a transformed example flips the classifier decision.
+Running an attack is then equal to graph search: traversing this transformation graph until a transformed example that flips the classifier decision is found.

 Generic case
 ------------

-This will show how to run an evasion attack for a toy Twitter bot detector without using any heuristics.
+This will show how to run a basic evasion attack for a toy Twitter bot detector.

 Let's use a different feature space for a Twitter bot detector.
-Each example will represent an account, and contain two features: number of tweets, and the number of likes to own tweets.
+Each example will represent an account, and contain two features: number of tweets, and the number of likes of the account's tweets.

 .. code-block:: python